Hucaru/Valhalla/README.md

 ### Login Server
 - Need to change how interserver comms is handled and reduce the number of go routines and channels used with mutexes.
 - Need to add on startup to clear loginserver logins, incase of crash and auto-restart.
-- Need to do rankings
+- Need to do rankings calculation, packet figured out
 - Need to figure out what the extra set of equips are in character display.
 It looks fine but packet structure is odd as it has extra 0xFF seperator

 ### World Server